ktzkvin/NOLAN/README.md

 ## 📤 Output

 All answers are routed back via the Streamlit frontend after being processed through the orchestrator and appropriate Azure service pipelines.

+The backend (FastAPI) can also be queried independently using tools like Postman or cURL via `http://localhost:8000/docs` for testing and integration purposes.